singh-man/books/crackingTheCoding/12_cAndC++.md

 In a hash  table, a value  is stored by calling  a hash  function on a key.
 Values are not  stored in sorted order.
 Additionally, since  hash tables use  the  key to find  the  index that will store the  value,  an insert  or lookup can be done in amortized O(1) time (assuming few collisions  in the  hash table).
 In a hash table, one must also handle potential collisions.
 This is often done by chaining, which means to create a linked list of all the values  whose keys map  to a particular index.

 An STL map inserts the key/value pairs into a binary search tree based on the keys.
-There is no need to handle collisions, and, since the tree is balanced,the insert andlookup time is guaranteed to be O(log N).
+There is no need to handle collisions, and, since the tree is balanced, the insert andlookup time is guaranteed to be O(log N).

 **How is a hash table implemented?**